See what each field/column from our “Products” template means including possible allowed values and examples.

 Shopify Product Category.

-You can see a list of all Categories and their IDs on the Shopify Product Taxonomy page.
+You can see all Shopify available categories in Shopify Product Taxonomy page.

 When updating Category, you do not need to use all 3 category columns.
 You can use any 1 or more columns from the list below.
 If importing from multiple columns, make sure that they reference the same category.